-As of July 2013, Maryland had authorized a PDMP that is not yet in operation (11).
+As of July 2013, Minnesota had an active PDMP that followed one or two selected best practices (11).

 Prescription drug monitoring programs show early signs of changing providers' prescribing practices and can yield valuable information for healthcare providers and regulatory agencies.
 The selected best practices for PDMPs are 1) providing prescribers and dispensers access to PDMPs, 2) interoperability with the PDMP of at least one other state or the District of Columbia, and 3) proactively reporting findings to law enforcement and regulatory agencies (12).